Francis (Frank) Hughes likeness

 Comments

-Do you have any information about or memories of Able Seaman Francis Hughes that you would like to share?
+Do you have any information about or memories of Able Seaman Francis (Frank) Hughes that you would like to share?

 Or even if you would just like to leave a message to say you've been here, please leave a comment below.